velartrill/velartrill.github.io/orig/spirals/winterfall/in-good-hands.md

 "So they're not cunning, dastardly archvillainesses who live and breathe raw power?"

-"You've been watching too much *Space Admiral Starling,"* I reply.
+"You've been watching too much *Void Admiral Starling,"* I reply.
 "No, they're clueless.
 Soft, silly, and easy marks, totally lost in their own worlds.
 And this girl was no exception.
 She had no idea what she was doing, and her bodyguards— well.
 Graycloaks are always morons, no matter what planet you’re on or whose land you’re in.
 Grabbing her was one of my easiest ops.
 Up in High Gate there was this awful soulless tavern — long since burned to the ground, thank God — where she'd go to get drunk on overpriced _bai dien_ and lose mommy's money at _due sham._ We bagged and dragged her on the way home, brought her to the safehouse, tied her to a chair, the usual.
 Pulled the gangster act, told her she was muscling in on our territory — I had fun dressing for that part.
 You know what she said next?”

 “Lemme guess.
 ‘Do you have any idea who I am?’”